pegasus-web/age-gate/IDEAS.md

 <!-- Begin Cookie Consent plugin by Silktide - http://silktide.com/cookieconsent -->
 <script type="text/javascript">
 	window.cookieconsent_options = {
-		message":"This website uses cookies to ensure you get the best experience on our website", "dismiss":"Got it!",
+		"message":"This website uses cookies to ensure you get the best experience on our website", "dismiss":"Got it!",
 		"learnMore":"More info",
 		"link":null,